 One week in, and I’ve decided that project pages are very powerful.
-I’ve started one for “Yard Work” and listed all the things I want to do in the yard.
+I’ve started one for “Yard Work” (that sounds very American!) and listed all the things I want to do in the yard.
 I dip into the list whenever I can.

 Three weeks in, I’m still happy with the format.
 But I need to write neater.